Blackburnian warbler

 The Blackburnian warbler (Setophaga fusca) is a small New World warbler.
 They breed in eastern North America, from southern Canada, westwards to the southern Canadian Prairies, the Great Lakes region and New England, to North Carolina.

-Blackburnian warblers are migratory, wintering in southern Central America and in South America, and are very rare vagrants to western Europe.
+They are migratory, wintering in southern Central America and South America, and are very rare vagrants to western Europe.
+The common name honors the English botanist Anna Blackburne.